 AppComponentclass implementing the real business logic (and behavior) of the component.

 componentfolders.
 The folders contain all the Angular components used in the application.
 In the picture:

 Viewer.
 The implementation of each Angular component, really depends on the component’s role and goal in each specific application.
 We won’t detail here the listed components, because some of them are extremely specific for this sample application.

 Before moving a step further, there is another topic to discuss about the ADF applications: the stylesheet.
-ADF applications are designed and developed to work with the Angular Material, the Google's Material Design components for Angular.
+ADF applications are designed and developed to work with the Material Design, the Google's Material Design components for Angular.
 We won’t discuss here the basis of that design language.
 If you want to learn more about it, you can start from the Official Documentation for a better understanding.

-From a technical point of view, the relevant thing we are interested to share, is that every ADF application is designed according to Angular Material.
+From a technical point of view, the relevant thing we are interested to share, is that every ADF application is designed according to Material Design.
 And this means:

 - In the

-style.cssfile you can find the inclusions for Angular Material in terms of Cascading Style Sheets.
+style.cssfile you can find the inclusions for Material Design in terms of Cascading Style Sheets.

-- Each ADF component generates the HTML portion, according to the Angular Material.
+- Each ADF component generates the HTML portion, according to the Material Design.
 You can find the HTML template in the

 *.component.htmlfile of each folder containing an ADF component.